matlab-deep-learning/llms-with-matlab/README.md

 ```
 ## Getting Started with Images API

-To get started, you can either create an `openAIImage` object and use its methods or use it in a more complex setup, as needed.
+To get started, you can either create an `openAIImages` object and use its methods or use it in a more complex setup, as needed.

 ```matlab
 mdl = openAIImages(ModelName="dall-e-3");